xapids/hub-public/Nano Banana/README.md

    * Use the Image → JSON Extractor prompt.
    * Inputs:
      * One floor plan image + one or more interior reference images of the *same* room.
-     * The Invetory List text from Step 1.
+     * The "Invetory List" text from Step 1.
    * Output: a JSON object describing:

      * room geometry (`space`),